 What is the best grow light setup for seedlings and clones?

-After about two weeks when the roots have developed you can increase the light intensity rapidly.
+After about two weeks when the roots have fully developed you can increase the light intensity rapidly.
 This will maximise the growth rate of your young plants and shorten the vegetative stage.

 There are no particular light color or spectrum requirements, any general purpose white grow light spectrum will do.